 The fastest, and easiest way to increase your ratio of winning bids is to not bid when your chances of winning are zero. very low, or below the bid threshold you have fixed.
 The last thing you want to do is drain resources unnecessarily.
 Unfortunately, many sales-oriented organisations have traditionally tried to respond to as many opportunities as they could to hedge their bets, but as we know, tried and tested success rates show that you should do exactly the opposite.
-This is because the higher the contract value, the more rigorous the bidding process becomes, so quality, not quantity, will improve your success rates.
+This is because the higher the contract value, the more rigorous the bidding process and the higher the risk becomes, so quality, not quantity, will improve your success rates.

 Bidhive’s Bid/No Bid decision tool can be customised to your own factors, questions and your assessment criteria, giving you a consistent, data-driven approach to your qualification and capture process.